Business planning (Part 1 of 2)

 Any introductory business course will emphasize the need for a business plan, and all the reasons why are valid.
 But we’re talking about transition in this series, and one of the most important tests for a transition plan is that it matches the business plan.

 Don’t be intimidated if you don’t have a business plan.
-If you’ve worked through Steps 1 to 4 in this series, you’ve already gathered much of the information needed.
+If you’ve worked through the previous articles in this series, you’ve already gathered much of the information needed.
 For transition, just focus on the parts that impact how the transition will proceed.

 What does a business plan have to do with transition?